ForwardStar/VectorMaton/README.md

 - ``--set-min-build-threshold=<n>``: set the minimum candidate-set size required before VectorMaton builds an HNSW sub-index.
 - ``--insert-percentage=<p>``: reserve the last ``p`` percent of the dataset for insertion-performance evaluation.

-The ``Hybrid`` method builds both a ``PreFiltering`` index and a ``PostFiltering`` index.
-At query time it estimates substring selectivity from the PreFiltering generalized suffix automaton.
-If selectivity is lower than ``10 / ef_search``, it answers with PreFiltering; otherwise it answers with PostFiltering. ``--save-index`` and ``--load-index`` persist/reload the PostFiltering HNSW part, while the PreFiltering suffix automaton is rebuilt from strings when loading.

 The ``parameter_study`` executable runs one PostFiltering parameter-study benchmark over already generated query files:
 ```sh
 ./build/parameter_study <string_data_file> <vector_data_file> <string_query_file> <vector_query_file> <k_query_file> PostFiltering --statistics-file=output.csv